 If you are professionally oriented towards certification, you may decide to pursue it, but you could appreciate many different things in your life.
 If you have children, your values can evolve and focus on them, and in the circumstances of life you may prioritize those values differently.

-The values associated with certification can be intrinsic, such as personal satisfaction and performance, or they can be extrinsic, and they cannot be.
+The values associated with valve certifications can be intrinsic, such as personal satisfaction and performance, or they can be extrinsic, and they cannot be.
 What drives values to motivate a person to achieve a goal, the factors in this analysis extract three factors that account for 61% of the deviation.

 This means that only certified nurses can be excellent nurses, but it can only mean that not all nurses appreciate the evidence or believe that evidence is needed in their practice.
 There is not a single nurse who can make all the decisions and there are many different types of nurses and different certification levels.
 Some organisations are pushing for an increase in the number of certified care units, but there is a lack of evidence of the effectiveness of the certification process and its impact on performance.